jordanribera/maru/README.md

 **Indexing**

-Once the containers are up and running, run the following commands to index your library:
+Once the containers are up and running, run the following command to index your library:
-  - `docker-compose exec api ./manage.py import`
-  - `docker-compose exec api ./manage.py import_artwork`
+  - `docker-compose exec api ./manage.py setup`

 ## Known Issues / Coming Soon